-The Broadband Wireless Specialist (BWS) course is designed to provide a comprehensive understanding of wireless networks in homes and small businesses.
-Learners will gain an understanding of: wireless, Wi-Fi standards, Wi-Fi network devices, planning and implementation; security, RF basics, antenna theory, installation and Wi-Fi troubleshooting. (estimated duration: 24 hours)
+The Broadband Wireless Specialist (BWS) Curriculum is designed to provide a comprehensive understanding of wireless networks in homes and small businesses.
+Learners will gain an understanding of wireless, Wi-Fi standards, Wi-Fi network devices, planning and implementation, security, RF basics, antenna theory, installation, and Wi-Fi troubleshooting. (estimated duration: 23 hours)

-Broadband Wireless Specialist also prepares you for SCTE's BWS certification.
+The Broadband Wireless Specialist Curriculum also prepares you for SCTE's BWS certification.

 DOCSIS® 3.1 Installation

 The DOCSIS® 3.1 Installation interactive course is designed for broadband installation professionals who need to better understand the elements and implementations of the DOCSIS 3.1 specification, as well as the differences and uniqueness from previous specifications of DOCSIS. (estimated duration: 16 hours)

 This interactive course is designed to ensure learners record proper RF signal levels and verify RF quality within the various upstream and downstream portions of the cable network.
 Learners will be able distinguish between key attributes, assignments and the technologies that use RF. (estimated duration: 12 hours)

 The Return Path course focuses on design, set-up and troubleshooting of the reverse system in cable networks.
 Topics discussed include signaling and transmission, return path components, differences between the downstream and upstream, troubleshooting, balancing the return path, long loop automatic level control (ALC), return path signaling and return path optimization. (estimated duration: 24 hours)

 Ethernet Passive Optical Network (EPON)